English: Baikal Teal, Spectacled Teal, Formosa Teal

 criteria, the species evaluated as-Vulnerable.

-Distribution and Range: Winters in South-east Asia, China, Japan and recently 95% of the
+Distribution and range in Mongolia: Winters in South-east Asia, China, Japan and recently 95% of the

 population winters in Korea.
 Global population is estimated to be about 800